vyca2017/content/content/blog/2017-07-06-announcing-graphql-talks/2017-07-07-announcing-graphql-talks.md

   more:
 ---

-# All GraphQL Talks in One Place
+# Find & Watch the Best GraphQL Talks

+With more and more awesome GraphQL talks given at conferences and Meetups, it’s hard to stay on-top and discover the most interesting content.
+Today, we're launchig GraphQL Talks, a new resource that'll help you find the best talks all around GraphQL.

+## Lots of Awesome Talks to Watch

 While GraphQL is rapidly gaining popularity in the developer community, more and more developers start sharing their experiences in using it by speaking at Meetups and conferences.

-## Lots of Awesome Talks to Watch

 There already are a lot of Meetups all over the world that are purely dedicated to GraphQL, many of which record the talks that are being given and publish them afterwards.